top of page

 Ramesside Period

-On this fragment there is a scene showing a jackal wearing a robe and carrying a sceptre.
+This fragment depicts a scene with a jackal wearing a robe and holding a sceptre.
 Below is a captive calf/goat.

 CambridgeBartlow20May_013-12.jpg